Leitrim Way

-The Leitrim Way is a 56km long-distance trail between Leitrim village, and Manorhamilton County Leitrim, Ireland.
-This route is generally completed over 2–3 days, and brings walkers through a variety of landscape forms common to this beautiful part of the northwest of Ireland.
+The Leitrim Way is a 57km long-distance trail between Leitrim village, and Manorhamilton, County Leitrim, Ireland.
+This route is generally completed over 2–3 days, and brings walkers through a variety of landscape forms common to this part of the northwest of Ireland.
 The Leitrim Way forms part of Ireland's National Waymarked Ways.

-This strenuous route will bring walkers through series of mountain passes, forest roads, river side paths, small farmlands and quiet Boreens, passing closely to rural villages such as Glenfarne, Ballinagleragh and Coollegraine.
-Visitors will find historic heritage sites unique to the area, such as the famous Sweathouses dotted throughout the countryside.
+The strenuous route brings walkers through a series of mountain passes, forest roads, riverside paths, small farmlands and quiet boreens, passing closely to rural villages such as Glenfarne, Ballinagleragh and Coollegraine.
+Visitors can find historic heritage sites unique to the area, such as sweathouses which are dotted throughout the countryside.

 The Leitrim Way has become popular with long distance trail runners, with the current "Fastest Known Time" of completion to be 5hours 11mins by local runner Ricki Wynne.